briangmilnes/APAS-AI/apas-ai/rules/APASRules.md

 ### Parallel Pair Semantics
 - Whenever an APAS example uses the `||` parallel pair notation, implement the corresponding Rust code with the project's Parallel Pair abstraction (not ad-hoc thread joins).
+- Be sure to up the threads stacks as APAS uses lots of recursion.

 ### Exercise Benchmark Policy
 - **Do not create benchmarks for exercises unless explicitly requested**.
 Exercises are learning-focused implementations that don't require performance measurement.